 Jade Goody's cancer story shocked the nation.
 Here we outline how the mum-of-two's cancer developed.

 Jade Goody was a reality star who rose to fame after her stint on Big Brother.
-She sadly died in 2009 from cervical cancer but she did a tremendous job in raising awareness and encouraging women to get check.
+She sadly died in 2009 from cervical cancer but she did a tremendous job in raising awareness and encouraging women to get checked.

 Unfortunately, a recent survey found that a large proportion of women are still too scared to go for a smear test as they are too embarrassed by the procedure.
 Jo’s Cervical Cancer Trust surveyed 2,000 young women about their experiences of smear tests and more than 900 of the women said they had never attended or delayed their smear test.